-What was once an underground aesthetic has now become a mainstream (wasteful) staple adding to the overconsumption of throwaway textiles.
-Fast fashion companies (hello PacSun) co-opted the trend to make a cheap dime.
+What was once an underground style has now become a mainstream (wasteful) staple adding to the overconsumption of throwaway textiles.
+Fast fashion companies (hello PacSun) co-opted the trend to make a cheap dime, mass-producing low-quality streetwear aesthetic outfits that lack originality and sustainability.

 That is until sustainable streetwear brands started hitting the scene.

-Streetwear’s origin can be traced to various subcultures, like the hip-hop scenes of New York and Japanese street fashion, and now emerging brands are returning to the roots of the movement, by creating high-quality get-up whose main trend is timelessness.
+Streetwear’s origin can be traced to various subcultures, like the hip-hop scenes of New York and Japanese street fashion, and now emerging brands (including Gen Z streetwear companies) are returning to the roots of the movement, by creating high-quality timeless streetwear aesthetic designs.

 So to support those who are taking to the streets to fight for a more fair and sustainable fashion industry, we’ve curated a list of our favorites that prioritize responsible fabrics, ethical labor and green business practices.